Larry Day: Narrative

+In 1962, Day abandoned abstract painting and moved into realism with After Jan Steen (1962).
+Over time, he shifted toward more static compositions, with frontal figures constrained by their environments.
+Day's interest in the narrative potential of group dynamics led him to paint scenes of people playing games such as Twister, Charades, and Poker.
+The scenes he painted are not literal depictions of events but visual frameworks for exploring metaphors, literary references and philosophical concerns.
+His narrative scenes act as parallels to other ideas, rather than depictions of real events.

 Day's work was also about communities and interactions of people.
-He felt that the everyday was extraordinary, dramatic and important.
-The works are quietly witty and satirical.
+He felt that the everyday was extraordinary, dramatic, and important.
 He frequently explored the dual role of the artist as both observer and participant, depicting the quiet labor of studio life with classical themes of grandeur, eroticism, and myth.
-Some of the self portraits are self-deprecating or present him as ordinary.
-Many of the paintings featured his friends and his presence is only implied.
+Some of the self-portraits are self-deprecating or present him as ordinary.
+Many of the paintings featured his friends, and his presence is only implied.
 The Poker Game (1970) references Cézanne's poker game at the Barnes Foundation.
 He was represented in the drawings, but by the completion of the finished painting, he's represented by an empty chair.

 Architecture

-Day's architectural subjects frequently reflect on memory and psychological space.
-In a notebook, he wrote, “How we dreamed of the ordinary as ideal when we were in the army.”

 Day produced a body of architectural and urban landscape works that extended his formal and conceptual concerns into unpopulated environments.
 These cityscapes—many of which were featured in the 2021–2022 exhibition Body Language segment, Absent Presence at Arcadia University—focus on mundane or transitional spaces: construction sites, alleys and partially dismantled structures.
-Day's cityscapes depict buildings in simplified geometric forms and lack representations of human figures, giving them a dreamlike quality.
-Perspectival lines situate the viewer within the uninhabited scenes to become part of the paintings' narratives.

-In Artcritical, writer David Carbone said, “Through a surprising fusion of opposites, Day came into his own, rejecting expressionism and adopting something of Charles Sheeler's emotionally cool, linear style.
-In these austere, unpopulated spaces, Day creates a poetry of the anti-poetic.”

 Late narrative drawings

 Drawing was central to Day's artistic practice through his final years.
 In the 1990s he produced a series of linear ink works on paper representing literary, mythological and historical figures interacting in towns and villages.
-The figures are open, facing toward the viewer often appearing like actors on a stage, and the architecture frames the scene.

-In the series Tempi del Giorno (1992–93), Caprice (1997), and Elegies (Homage to Rilke) (1997), he moved from self-referential explorations toward meditations on myth, mortality, and the sublime.
-These late drawings display a masterful draftsmanship but instead of cool stoicism and diligent architectural intentionality, these works were delicately drawn with sensitive lines of varying pressure.

-Day wrote in one of his notebook jottings, that “to examine an object or an event, one, of course, also examines oneself.”

 Legacy

-Teaching

-Dedicated to teaching, Day would become known as “the Dean of Philadelphia painters”.
-His intelligence sometimes made him intimidating, but in actuality he was open, accepting, kind and very funny.
-He was generous in conversations and critiques, rarely sharing his opinion, but rather opening up a space to discuss a topic.